JMC’s incoming senior leaders learn about their next command

 |0

-This work, JMC’s incoming senior leaders learn about their next command, by Shawn Eldridge, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JMC’s incoming senior leaders learn about their next command, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT